kara-marysia/PORTFOLIO/README.md

 ## About me
 My name is Karolina Koźlak.
 I am master of management in public and non-governmental sector who decided to change a career path.
-I am freshly graduated Software Tester, looking for an opportunity to gain testing experience in the IT world.
+I am freshly graduated Software Tester, gaining first experiences in testing world.
 My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches.
+On this site I would like to share my experience from personal studies and researches.

 ## Tools